 Galleria Patricia Armocida presented The Folding of a Known World, a collective exhibition by Swoon, Monica Canilao, and Dennis McNett, that opened on Wednesday April 11th 2012.

-Sixty medium and large-scale works will be on display, including pieces created by the artists together.
-The figures are brought to life within the three room, site-specific installation built in collaboration with Harrison Richards Bartlett.
+Sixty medium and large-scale works were on display, including pieces created by the artists together.
+The figures were brought to life within the three room, site-specific installation built in collaboration with Harrison Richards Bartlett.

 The title stems from reflections on various stories about the creation, preservation and destruction of the world, along with their numerous myths and characters.
 Currents of thought with endless subtleties which, once discovered, cause the world as we know it to fold upon itself revealing a new one where anything is possible.
 With the intention of also highlighting a present-day issue: the world is in fact collapsing upon itself.
 According to scientists, the sixth mass extinction is imminent and human beings are its cause; we must acknowledge that we’re in danger and do something to reverse it.

 The three artists elucidated this through their works and the characters they’ve created: Thalassa, the goddess of the sea, Fenris, a giant wolf from Norse mythology, or the crows depicted on precious embroidered fabrics, animals have long since been considered intermediaries between the terrestrial and spiritual worlds.
 They build a temple which alludes to a world of supernatural powers, a mythological reality within which exists a dualism embodied by Kali, the mother goddess and goddess of destruction.

 “Folding" also literally refers to the action itself: the artists fold fabric and paper, creating a fantastic world inhabited by figures brimming with symbolic, personal, and emotional connotations.
 The works emit vital energy germinated from destruction, in perpetual transformation, creating a continuity with no starting point.